influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/manage/security/authentication_and_authorization.md

 For a more secure alternative to using passwords, include JWT tokens with requests to the InfluxDB API.
 This is currently only possible through the [InfluxDB HTTP API](/enterprise_influxdb/v1.9/tools/api/).

-1. **Add a shared secret in your InfluxDB Enterprise configuration file** InfluxDB Enterprise uses the shared secret to encode the JWT signature.
+1. **Add a shared secret in your InfluxDB Enterprise configuration file**.

+   InfluxDB Enterprise uses the shared secret to encode the JWT signature.
    By default, `shared-secret` is set to an empty string, in which case no JWT authentication takes place.
    <!-- TODO: meta, data, or both? -->